 Strive for…the holiness without which no one will see the Lord. ~Hebrews 12:14

-This list has been published in a few blogs, notably by Kevin DeYoung at The Gospel Coalition.
-But it is worth another publishing.
-Mark Jones brought the list to our attention with his important book Antinomianism: Reformed Theology’s Unwelcome Guest.
-Below is a set of propositions that the New England Synod of Elders (1637), responding to the Antinomian controversy, considered “unsafe.”
+This list below was published in a few blogs, notably by Kevin DeYoung at The Gospel Coalition.
+Mark Jones originally brought the list to our attention with his important book Antinomianism: Reformed Theology’s Unwelcome Guest.
+It is a set of propositions that the New England Synod of Elders (1637), responding to the Antinomian controversy, considered “unsafe.”

 1. To say we are justified by faith is an unsafe speech; we must say we are justified by Christ.